KaleabIsDoneWithJava/KaleabIsDoneWithJava/README.md

 # 💫 About Me:
-A designer at heart, a developer and PM by need.<br> I am Always on here polishing my React and React Native skills.
+A designer at heart, a developer and PM by need.<br> I'm always on here polishing my React and React Native skills.

 ## 🌐 Socials: